aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ## Props

-By definition _props_ are basically properties that come from the parent's component affecting the final output.
+By definition _props_ are basically properties that come from the component's parent affecting the final output.

 **Props** must be first class citizen in your application code base, and you should try to achieve all possible _flavors_ or variants using them.